FZJ-INM1-BDA/siibra-python/README.md

 ## Installation

 `siibra` is available on pypi.
-To install the latest version, simply run `pip install siibra-python`.
+To install the latest version, simply run `pip install siibra`.

 ## Authentication